tkdnbb/nodegrapher/README.md

 ### API Reference

-#### processImageToGraph(imagePath, outputPath, maxContainCount?, visualize?)
+#### processImageToGraph(imagePath, outputPath, maxContainCount?)

 Processes an image and extracts graph data from it.

 **Parameters:**
 - `imagePath` (string): Path to the input image file
 - `outputPath` (string): Path where the output JSON file will be saved
-- `maxContainCount` (number, optional): Maximum containment value for graph processing
+- `maxContainCount` (number, optional): Maximum containment value for graph processing.
+Defaults to 1
-- `visualize` (boolean, optional): Whether to visualize the extracted graph.
-Defaults to false

 **Returns:**
 - Promise<GraphData | undefined>: Returns a promise that resolves to the graph data or undefined if processing fails